Echium plantagineum aka Purple Viper's Bugloss

 Common names

-How to care for Purple Viper's Bugloss
+How difficult is it to take care of Purple Viper's Bugloss

 Purple Viper's Bugloss is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.